k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_catalog_app.md

 The version should be either the word **latest** or **V** with the version number (e.g., V13).

-This link can be shared as it sends another user straight to a specific in-app location, saving time and energy while trying to locate a particular node.
+This link can be shared as it directs other users to a specific in-app location, saving them the time and energy of trying to locate a particular node.

 ### Classifier Configuration